pmazak/Spit-DI/README.md

 # Spit-DI

 Spit is a lightweight dependency injection class for Java.
+Use it to:
+ * Set fields annotated with @Resource
-It sets fields annotated with @Resource based on the singleton bindings in the container.
+ * Call corresponding setField methods annotated with @Resource

+It's based on the singleton bindings in the container.
 Read how to use this for [Dependency Injection on Hadoop](http://paulmazak.blogspot.com/2015/06/dependency-injection-on-hadoop.html).

 ## Usage

-In the class you wish to inject dependencies, annotate your fields with javax.annotation.Resource.
+In the class you wish to inject dependencies, annotate your fields or setters with javax.annotation.Resource.

 ```java
 class Hello {